turan18/PapyrusX/README.md

 ### Todo

-- [ ] Register and Login
+- [x] Register and Login
     - [x] Validate .edu email domain
-- [ ] Instructor can create and edit class roster
+- [x] Instructor can create and edit class roster
-    - [ ] Instructor can create a new class
+    - [x] Instructor can create a new class
-    - [ ] Search for students by name or email
+    - [x] Search for students by name or email
-    - [ ] Send invitations
+    - [x] Send invitations
-    - [ ] Edit the roster
+    - [x] Edit the roster
-- [ ] Take attendance
-    - [ ] Instructors can download the attendance
-- [ ] Students can see other students in their classroom
+- [x] Students can see other students in their classroom